EGA-archive/AF_bcftools_pipeline/README.md

 **Final output**

-* input_vcf_baseName.vcf.gz (TODO: make the name the same as the original VCF with -AF_recalc) → fully filtered VCF with allele frequency annotations and witout sample level information.
+* *input_vcf_baseName*.vcf.gz (TODO: make the name the same as the original VCF with -AF_recalc) → fully filtered VCF with allele frequency annotations and witout sample level information.

-- input_vcf_baseName.vcf.gz.tbi → index for the final VCF.
+- *input_vcf_baseName*.vcf.gz.tbi → index for the final VCF.

-- In `$output_stats` there will be a log with information about each step of the pipeline.
+- In `$output_stats` there will be a log file with information about each step of the pipeline run per file.

 ---
-💡 **How to find the files ?**
+💡 **How to find the files inside the /work folder?**

 Example a of nextflow output: